 If a dissection or stereo microscope is required for your protocol, please list all shots that will be visualized using the microscope (shots are indicated with the 3-digit numbers, like 2.1.1, 2.1.2, etc.).

 Click here to list microscope shots, using the shot numbers from the protocol section of the video script.
+No need

 Results